Qattara Depression Project

-The Qattara Depression Project or Qattara Project is a macro-engineering project concept in Egypt.
+The Qattara Depression Project or Qattara Project is a cancelled macro-engineering project concept in Egypt.
 Rivalling the Aswan High Dam in scope, the intention is to develop the hydroelectric potential of the Qattara Depression by creating an artificial lake.

 The Qattara depression is a region that lies 60 m below sea level on average and is currently a vast, uninhabited desert.
 Water could be let into the area by connecting it to the Mediterranean Sea with tunnels or canals.
 The inflowing water would then evaporate quickly because of the desert climate.
 A controlled balance of inflow and evaporation would produce a continuous flow to generate hydroelectricity.
 Eventually, the depression would become a hypersaline lake or a salt pan as the evaporating seawater leaves the salt it contains behind.
 This would return the Qattara Depression to its current state but with its sabkha soils tens of meters higher, allowing for salt mining.

 The concept calls for excavating a large canal or tunnel of about 55 to 100 km, depending on the route chosen to the Mediterranean Sea, to bring seawater into the area.
 An alternative would be a 320 km pipeline north-east to the freshwater Nile River south of Rosetta.
 In comparison, Egypt's Suez Canal is 193 km in length.
 By balancing the inflow and evaporation, the lake's water level can be held constant.
 Several proposed lake levels are 70, 60 and 50 m below sea level.
+In May 2026, Egypt officially abandoned the Qattara Depression seawater hydroelectric project after determining that it was economically unviable and carried significant environmental and technical risks.
+Concerns included groundwater salinization, damage to desert ecosystems, and interference with oil and gas operations in the Western Desert.
+The government has instead adopted a "dry" development strategy that does not involve flooding the depression.